What Is an MEd Degree? Understanding the Master of Education [Updated 2026]

 teacher talking with student

-The Master of Education (MEd) is a graduate degree program designed to prepare educators, administrators, and other professionals for complex leadership roles in the field of education.
+The Master of Education (MEd) is a master’s degree program designed to prepare educators, administrators, and other professionals for complex leadership roles in the field of education, making it one of the most versatile graduate degrees in education available today.
 We’ll explore a few of these roles later on in this guide.

 In an MEd program, students develop practical skills that can be applied in various education settings, from PK-12 schools and private universities to government organizations and policy-making bodies.
 For example, the MEd program at National University prepares students to specialize in areas like special education, early childhood education, organizational leadership, or global training and development.
 Depending on their specialization, students cultivate skills like: